 "Trying to find you!
 I found the box, and I'm lost."

 We decided to hang up, and I'd continue shouting for him periodically, even though he hadn't heard any of my yells so far.
 Eventually, he showed up, and we sat down at the nearby picnic table with the box.
 The box that says, in very large letters, GEOCACHE across the side.
 Crap!
 It's not a letterbox at all.
 Sure enough, it's full of dollar store trinkets.
-I sent Jason off with our letterboxing stuff, so he could [hopefully] find the real letterbox and stamp in there without hiking back and forth twice more.
-About 35 minutes later, he showed up back on the path, and we went to picnic with a hundred other boxers, a couple of whom had found that same geocache and box earlier in the morning.

 The rest of the day was, while not uneventful, definitely less excitingly nervewracking.
 We met lots of old and new friends (all of who were wonderful), met with Jason's brother & his wife who happened to be at the park that day, found two more letterboxes, struck out on three other boxes, and ended with a pizza dinner amongst like-minded outdoorsy artistic types.
 At the end of it all, the boys declared it a Great Day.